1024inc/engineering-blog/eng-paths/sr_staff_engineer.md

 <tr><td  markdown="1">

 - Technical expert in most key components and solid on 2 products
-- Expert in primary focus area (BE/FE/or Data)
+- Expert in primary focus area (BE/FE/Data/or DevOps)
 - Strong proficiency in all other technologies across the codebase and infrastructure

 </td></tr>